 By Marika Sboros

 Australian orthopaedic surgeon Dr Gary Fettke’s professional reputation and licence to practise medicine are no longer under threat.
-The Australian Health Practitioner Regulatory Agency (AHPRA) recently cleared Fettke of any misconduct over his opinions on nutrition.
+The Australian Health Practitioner Regulatory Agency (AHPRA) recently cleared Fettke of any misconduct over his opinions to patients on nutrition.

 That response was legally and ethically correct, under the circumstances.
 However, it raises more questions than answers.

 One question is why AHPRA went to war on the side of the Dietitians Association of Australia (DAA) and its members who mobilised against Fettke.
-Another is why no heads have rolled in AHPRA’s prosecution of Fettke – in a case that legal analysts called a “kangaroo court“.
+Another is why no heads have rolled in AHPRA’s prosecution of Fettke – in a case that legal analysts globally have called a “kangaroo court“.

 Yet another is why AHPRA has ignored extensive evidence of bullying, mobbing and intimidation of Fettke at his workplace, Launceston General Hospital (LGH) in Tasmania, for more than eight years.
 That is raising questions of a cover-up at the highest levels.